wolfmcnally/havekidsright/content/posts/raven.md

 Achilles: But Mr. T, surely Raven has a point about how our actions today impact future generations.
 We must consider the lives we bring into this world and their likelihood for greater or lesser suffering.

 Tortoise: Of course, Achilles.
 It is our responsibility to consider the world we bequeath to our descendants.
-But that is different from claiming that non-existence itself has moral value or that potential lives have rights or interests.
+But that is different from claiming that non-existence is comparable to anything of moral value, or that procreation harms the rights or interests of potential lives.
 Furthermore, unlike you and I, Raven has no *actual* moral commitment to future generations.
 Without such a commitment, one can hardly argue for the welfare of the future.
 In fact, Raven is morally committed to bringing about *no* future generations.

 Raven: I can see I was wrong about you.
 You are heartless jugglers of words.
 It’s all very well: you were practice for me.
 I am actually on my way to speak to a conclave of great leaders in Mycenae, including great Agamemnon himself.